mideactive/alx-low_level_programming/0x00-hello_world/README.md

-   TASK (4) :- Hello, puts: Write a C program that prints exactly "Programming is like building a multilingual puzzle, followed by a new line.
+   TASK (4) Hello, puts:- Write a C program that prints exactly "Programming is like building a multilingual puzzle, followed by a new line.

      .
 Use the function puts
      .
 You are not allowed to use printf